-IOC dismisses 'categorically untrue' reports that Tokyo Olympics will be called off
+IOC Dismisses 'Categorically Untrue' Reports That Tokyo Olympics Will Be Called Off

 The International Olympic Committee (IOC) has dismissed a report that the Tokyo Games will be cancelled as "categorically untrue."

-Athletes from all over the world are due to head to the Japanese capital for a showpiece that is scheduled to be opened a year later than orignally planned on July 23.
+Athletes from all over the world are due to head to the Japanese capital for a showpiece that is scheduled to be opened a year later than originally planned on July 23.

 The coronavirus pandemic prevented the Olympics from being staged last year and there have been growing concerns that it will not be possible for the Games to go ahead in 2021.